codio/site/source/docs/specifics/symfony.html.md

     }

 ##Preview Setup
 You can now run the Symfony config application.
 From the Preview menu (the rightmost Codio menu, which initially says 'Project index (static)') select the dropdown list and click on 'Configure'.
-Then paste the following code into the file.
+Then paste the following code into the file, replacing the existing contents.

     {
     // Configure your Run and Preview buttons here.